 We love the sweeping views of water and the eyeful of beautiful fall colors that Sleeping Bear’s sky-high dunes afford during this time of year.
 Visitors can get even better views from the air: Board a helicopter or hot-air balloon and view fall foliage on an aerial tour.

-When to Go: You’ll find peak colors in the region from mid-September through early October.
+When to Go: You’ll find peak colors in the region from late September through mid-October.
 Check Michigan.org’s Fall Color Map to see the status of local foliage.

 Valley Forge National Historical Park, Pennsylvania